microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/examples/v1.0-beta/Send-MgTeamworkActivityNotificationToRecipient.md

 		}
 	)
 }
-Send-MgTeamworkActivityNotificationToRecipient -BodyParameter $params
+Send-MgBetaTeamworkActivityNotificationToRecipient -BodyParameter $params
 ```
-This example shows how to use the Send-MgTeamworkActivityNotificationToRecipient Cmdlet.
+This example shows how to use the Send-MgBetaTeamworkActivityNotificationToRecipient Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).